-- Canadian Immunization Guide Chapter on Influenza and Statement on Seasonal Influenza Vaccine for 2016-2017 PHAC
+- Canadian Immunization Guide Chapter on Influenza and Statement on Seasonal Influenza Vaccine for 2018–2019 Public Health Agency of Canada

 - The Flu IQ Widget Center for Diseases Control

-- Infographic: The Story of Influenza (PNG) Immunize Canada
+- Infographic: The Story of Influenza (PDF) Immunize Canada

 - Protect your family from the flu Canadian Paediatric Society

-- Is it a cold or the flu?
-(PDF) Immunize Canada
+- Is it a cold or influenza (PDF) Immunize Canada

-- Know the flu facts (PDF) Government of Canada
+- Know the flu facts (PDF) Public Health Agency of Canada

 - Take a flu break (PDF) Center for Disease Control (CDC)